tahmidfaiz/tahmidfaiz/README.md

 - 📫 How to reach me: **ftahmid2546@gmail.com**

-- 💻 Check out my personal portfolio website at https://tinyurl.com/tahmidWebsite to learn more about me.
+- 💻 Check out my personal portfolio website at https://tinyurl.com/tahmidWebsite to learn more about me

 - 💬 Ask me about **Java, C++, React, HTML/CSS, Python** and more